apache/geode/Home.md

 _Locators_ provide both discovery and load balancing services.
 You configure clients with a list of locator services and the locators maintain a dynamic list of member servers.
 By default, GemFire clients and servers use port 40404 and multicast to discover each other.

-GemFire includes the following features:
+Geode includes the following features:
 * Combines redundancy, replication, and a "shared nothing" persistence architecture to deliver fail-safe reliability and performance.
 * Horizontally scalable to thousands of cache members, with multiple cache topologies to meet different enterprise needs.
 The cache can be distributed across multiple computers.
 * Asynchronous and synchronous cache update propagation.